stefanoverna/graphql8/guides/schema/class_based_api.md

 search: true
 section: Schema
 title: Class-based API
-desc: Define your GraphQL schema with Ruby classes (1.8.x alpha releases)
+desc: Define your GraphQL8 schema with Ruby classes (1.8.x alpha releases)
 class_based_api: true
 index: 10
 ---

-In GraphQL `1.8`+, you can use Ruby classes to build your schema.
+In GraphQL8 `1.8`+, you can use Ruby classes to build your schema.
 You can __mix__ class-style and `.define`-style type definitions in a schema.

 You can get an overview of this new feature: